 You'll notice that Ciara has worn a variety of outfits for our shoot.
 I give each client a list of tips beforehand, which give advice on What to wear, amongst other things.
 I'll write another blog about that another time!

 But I hope you find this particular blog useful.
 Sometimes clients come with specific images that they want to replicate, so i'm always up for a new challenge.
 If you are interested in booking a headshot shoot with me, please do get in touch.
 I am based in Bowdon, Cheshire, which is near Hale and Altrincham.
-My headshot shoots start at £150 and are a fantastic investment in your digital profile.
+My headshot shoots cost £300 and are a fantastic investment in your digital profile.

 Best wishes, Katie x